 R.R.
-Reno, editor of First Things, wrote an interesting article “So No To Death’s Dominion” about how Christian moral teaching doesn’t give credence to this inordinate fear of death that is utilized to rationalize a total societal-economic lock-down in the United States and elsewhere in reaction to an illness less deadly than the common cold.
+Reno, editor of First Things, wrote an interesting article “Say No To Death’s Dominion” about how Christian moral teaching doesn’t give credence to this inordinate fear of death that is utilized to rationalize a total societal-economic lock-down in the United States and elsewhere in reaction to an illness less deadly than the common cold.

 “Yesterday, Governor Cuomo saw young people playing basketball in a New York City park.
 ‘It has to stop and it has to stop now,’ he commanded.
 Everyone must live under death’s dominion.'”